Doing business with the United States of America

 If you provide services to US customers, you will have to provide them with a completed W-8BEN form under the American Foreign Account Tax Compliance Act (FATCA).

-A W-8BEN form is a tax document linked to the 30% withholding tax.
+A W-8BEN-E form is a tax document linked to the 30% withholding tax.
 This is similar to Dutch income tax.
 Without this form, your client will have to withhold and remit 30% of the invoice value to the IRS.
-With the W-8BEN form, your client proves to the US Internal Revenue Service (IRS) that you pay income tax in the Netherlands.
+With the W-8BEN-E form, your client proves to the US Internal Revenue Service (IRS) that you pay income tax in the Netherlands.

-Just like with sales tax, there are certain state exceptions and differences when it comes to withholding tax.
+Just as with sales tax, there are certain state exceptions and differences when it comes to withholding tax.
 Send the completed form to your customer, not the IRS, as they are responsible for collecting all the right data.
 It is best to fill in the form together with your accountant.
-For guidance, visit the website of Flanders Investment & Trade (in Dutch).
+The IRS website has information on how to fill in the form.

 Before filling in the W-8BEN-E, you first need an Employer Identification Number, or EIN number.
 You can apply for this online at the IRS.
 To apply for the EIN number, you must first fill in the SS-4 form.